taisiat/Caro/README.md

 };
 ```

-Meanwhile the `CarMap` listens to changes in the URL, parses the value if it finds the appropriate key, and changes the `Google Map`'s center and zoom level.
+Meanwhile the `CarMap` listened to changes in the URL, parsed the value if it found the appropriate key, and changed the `Google Map`'s center and zoom level.

 <h5 a><strong><code>CarMap/index.js</code></strong></h5>